 Memorable Manitobans: Sarah Ann Sproat (1885-1976)

-Born near Virden on 22 July 1885, daughter of William Sproat and Eliza J. Mundell, she was educated at the River Valley School, Virden High School, and Brandon Normal School.
-She then taught at Daybreak School, Hillside School (1905), and Buckingham School, after which she completed her teacher training at the Winnipeg Normal School.
+Born on a farm four miles east of Virden on 22 July 1885, daughter of Eliza Jane Mundell (c1854-1928) and William Sproat (1852-1941), she was educated at River Valley School, Virden High School, and Brandon Normal School.
+She then taught at Daybreak School (?-?), Hillside School (1905), and Buckingham School (?-?), after which she completed her teacher training at the Central Normal School.

 Nearing retirement, she accepted a position marking correspondence papers with the Manitoba Department of Education.
-In 1970, she received a Centennial Medal from the Manitoba Historical Society in recognition of “54 years of dedicated service to education in Manitoba”.
+In 1970, she received a Centennial Medal from the Manitoba Historical Society in recognition of “54 years of dedicated service to education in Manitoba.”
+One of the first women to drive an automobile in Manitoba, she lived next door to a milliner and was known for wearing fancy hats.

 Birth registration, Manitoba Vital Statistics.